frejs/fre/README.md

 <a href="https://bundlephobia.com/result?p=fre"><img src="http://img.badgesize.io/https://unpkg.com/fre/dist/fre.js?compression=brotli&label=brotli" alt="brotli"></a>
 </p>

-- **Concurrent with Fiber** — This is an amazing idea, which implements the coroutine scheduler in JavaScript, and the rendering is asynchronous with **Time slicing**.
+- **Concurrent Mode** — This is an amazing idea, which implements the coroutine scheduler in JavaScript, and the rendering is asynchronous with **Time slicing**.

+- **Offscreen rendering** — Another idea which operate DOM in memory and paint them all to the screen at one time.

-- **Highly-optimized algorithm** — Fre has a better reconciliation algorithm, It supported keyed, pre-process, **Centralized paints**.
+- **Highly-optimized algorithm** — Fre has a better reconciliation algorithm, It supported keyed, pre-process.

 - **Do more with less** — After tree shaking, project of hello world is only 2KB, but it has most features, virtual DOM, hooks API, Fragment, Suspense and more.